Proposal to use LHC general-purpose detectors in "beam-dump" measurements for long-lived particles

 {\bf Introduction.} While the existence of dark matter in the universe is clearly indicative of new physics beyond the Standard Model (SM), the experimental effort in the search for dark-matter candidates, especially, GeV-scale weakly interacting massive particles, via their hypothetical non-gravitational interactions is not yet fruitful.
 As an alternative possibility, MeV-scale dark-matter candidates are receiving great attention, as they can be thermally produced as well and are less constrained by the existing searches.
 For them to reproduce the observed dark-matter relic abundance, their interaction strengths to the SM are likely to be feeble and MeV-scale mediators often come into play.
 Therefore, the dark-matter search program is now promoted to a more generic dark-sector search program including the mediators and their feebly interacting nature motivates the intensity-frontier facilities such as beam-based neutrino experiments.

 By contrast, the general-purpose detectors (ATLAS and CMS) of the LHC, an energy-frontier facility, has been designed to be optimally sensitive to GeV-to-TeV-scale physics.
-The LHC is (indirectly) capable of probing MeV-scale physics by placing additional forward-physics facilities distant from the primary interaction point (e.g., FASER~\cite{FASER:2018bac} and SND~\cite{SNDLHC:2022ihg}).
+The LHC is (indirectly) capable of probing MeV-scale physics by placing additional forward-physics facilities distant from the primary interaction point (e.g., FASER~\cite{Feng:2018pew,FASER:2018bac} and SND~\cite{SNDLHC:2022ihg}).
 On the contrary, the exploration of MeV-scale physics in the central region is still seemingly unpromising and irrelevant.

 We point out that the hadronic calorimeters (HCAL) and electromagnetic calorimeters (ECAL) of the detectors can be considered as dumps of particles inside a jet produced by a proton collision, sourcing MeV-scale new physics particles as in typical beam-dump experiments.
 We then infer the production of a new physics particle when it decays to SM particles inside the muon system.
 The large production cross-section of jets ensures the copious production of feebly-interacting new physics particles and the large angular coverage (i.e., almost $4\pi$ coverage in solid angle) of the muon system allows for a large fiducial signal flux.
 Furthermore, high-energy beam protons allow new physics particles to be energetic, hence significantly boosted, and the muon system is extremely close to the calorimeters.
-Therefore, it is possible to access the region of parameter space toward larger couplings and larger masses (henceforth denoted by prompt-decay regime) that typical beam-dump experiments would hardly reach.
+Therefore, it is possible to access the region of parameter space toward larger couplings and larger masses (henceforth denoted by ``prompt-decay'' regime\footnote{where the rest-frame mean decay length is much less than 1 meter.}) that typical beam-dump experiments would hardly reach.
+We note that searching for new particles by ``dumping'' the particles produced in the LHC collisions to LHC infrastructure~\cite{Feng:2018pew,FASER:2018bac,SNDLHC:2022ihg} or detector modules~\cite{Galon:2019owl} has also been proposed.

-We illustrate the main idea with an axion-like particle (ALP) interacting with the SM photon:
+We illustrate the main idea with an axion-like particle (ALP) interacting with the SM photon (e.g., BC9 in Ref.~\cite{Beacham:2019nyx}):

 where $a$ and $F_{\mu\nu}$ ($\tilde{F}_{\mu\nu}$) denote the ALP field and the (dual) field strength tensor of the SM photon and where $g_{a\gamma\gamma}$ parameterizes the interaction strength between the ALP and the SM photon.
 We further assume that an ALP decays to a pair of photons that leave experimental signatures at the CMS muon system.